HiPERCAM/hipercam/docs/reduction.rst

   %PGPLOT, PGSCH: no graphics device has been selected

 and I could not close the PGPLOT windows.
 In the end the only way I could cure this was to kill the PGPLOT X-windows server.
-(Search for 'pgxin' with 'ps'.)
+(Search for 'pgxwin' with 'ps'.)

 Experiment
 ----------